 Opening the interview, Katie explains that the work Egress does to provide human layer security solutions "complements the pressures, fears and uncertainties of everything going on in the world right now".
 This is a theme that Tony and Katie return to throughout the interview: fundamentally, the need to protect people as they go about their day-to-day jobs.
 In response to Katie's first question, Tony outlines that the world has evolved and, with it, the threats to sensitive data.
-However, while lots of airtime is spent analyzing the external threats to organizations, in reality the greatest risk comes from the people within the business.
+However, while lots of airtime is spent analysing the external threats to organisations, in reality the greatest risk comes from the people within the business.
 And, as Tony is quick to point out, this isn't malicious risk - the majority of security incidents are caused by human error and "inadvertent" insiders, simply making mistakes.

-The COVID-19 pandemic has accelerated digital change for many organizations and, at the same time, amplified risk.
-We're creating more digital data than ever before as employees continue to work remotely and organizations are forced to deliver services at a distance.
+The COVID-19 pandemic has accelerated digital change for many organisations and, at the same time, amplified risk.
+We're creating more digital data than ever before as employees continue to work remotely and organisations are forced to deliver services at a distance.
 At the same time, the factors that play into accidental data breaches - like being tired and stressed - are amplified in the COVID-19 world, where people work from dining tables and bedrooms, with spouses, roommates, children and pets in the background.
 In this environment, Tony explains, it becomes much easier to send an email to the wrong person or attach the wrong file, as people hurriedly communicate in spite of ongoing distractions.

 "People need a safety net, day-in and day-out," Tony states, as he explains the role that technology needs to play to mitigate this risk.
 "Enterprises have deployed security at the network layer and at the application layer.
 Now it's time to deploy security at the human layer."

-At Egress, human layer security is focused on using contextual machine learning to deeply understand an individual's behavior and detect anomalies, "so that the moment you include the an individual into an email chain that you wouldn't normally include, at that point in time, it'll play back to the person about to send that email traffic-light warnings".
+At Egress, human layer security is focused on using contextual machine learning to deeply understand an individual's behaviour and detect anomalies, "so that the moment you include the an individual into an email chain that you wouldn't normally include, at that point in time, it'll play back to the person about to send that email traffic-light warnings".
 Unlike legacy email DLP technologies, the solution has been developed not to overwhelm the user with inaccurate or too many prompts, but instead, alerts them when something is genuinely about to go wrong.

 "Human layer security isn't just a differentiator to help your employees operate at pace, without risk and give them the tools they, quite frankly, need.
 It's also critically important to demonstrate that outwardly, to your supply chain."